 Repaying Only a Portion of What You Owe

 A debt settlement, when done properly, is an effective tool for achieving debt relief.
 To find out if making a debt settlement offer to your creditors is a good option for you, speak with one of our Debt Settlement Specialists or certified Credit Counsellors.
 There are some huge differences in fee structures and how some debt settlement programs work.
-Before you choose to work with a debt settlement agency, verify that they are licensed by the consumer protection authority in your province and that they are accredited by and are in good standing with the Better Business Bureau.
-Just because a company appears to have an A+ rating doesn't always mean that everything is okay.
+Before you choose to work with a debt settlement agency, verify that they are licensed by the consumer protection authority in your province, that they are accredited by and are in good standing with the Better Business Bureau - with hardly any complaints - and that they will only charge you for a settlement after they have successfully negotiated a settlement.
+Just because a company appears to have an A+ rating with the Better Business Bureau doesn't always mean that everything is okay.
 That rating may only be based on a short period of time (a year or two).
 Call the Better Business Bureau and ask about an agency that you are thinking of working with and make sure that the Better Business Bureau is comfortable with them.

 Depending on your circumstances and the types of debts you have, you may need legal help to resolve your debt problems.
 Two options are available to all Canadians, a Consumer Proposal and Bankruptcy.

 Once it is agreed to, a Consumer Proposal is a legal agreement between you and your creditors to settle your debts.
 The process in Canada is governed by the Bankruptcy & Insolvency Act and allows you to repay a portion of your unsecured debts over a period of no more than 5 years.

 A lot of debt relief companies and agencies have heavily advertised and over promoted the benefits of Consumer Proposals vs Bankruptcy; you can learn more about the differences between the two here.